PanagiotisKa/node_exercise/Readme.md

 In order to run application use:
       `docker-compose up`

-Maybe the first time nodemone will block access to the database so stop the container and run again:
+Maybe the first time nodemon will block access to the database so stop the container and run again:
 ```bash
 docker-compose up
 ```